 Teeth enamel acts as a protective layer for your teeth, so you’ll want to keep this intact as much as possible.
 The hard nature of these sweets can also make your teeth prone to chipping or coming loose.

 Many Christmas recipes contain dried fruit, whether it’s mince pies or Christmas pudding.
 Whilst these can sometimes be considered a healthier option compared to the sweets and treats that might be floating around, they can still be harmful to teeth.
 This is because they contain high levels of sugar and can easily stick to your teeth.

-If you do happen to have dry fruit in the day, it can be helpful to chew sugar free gum or drink water shortly after eating the fruit.
+If you do happen to have dry fruit during the day, it can be helpful to chew sugar-free gum or drink water shortly after eating the fruit.

 You may have to think twice about pouring yourself a cup of eggnog or having hot cocoa for Christmas.
 Similar to other items on this list, this is mainly down to the sugar content contained in the beverages.

 As alternatives to these beverages, pour yourself a glass of water, milk or some unsweetened hot green or black tea as a healthier option.
 Tea helps to kill the bacteria in your teeth whilst the milk contains plenty of calcium to keep your teeth healthy.